affromero/Android_BlinkDetection/README.md

+## OpenCV-Projects
-# OpenCV-Projects has classification of Open/Closed eyes, based on OpenCV.
+# it has code and APK for binary classification of Open/Closed eyes.

 This work develop 3 stages in order to classify Open/Closed Eyes.